Colectica/cogs/docs/source/technical-guide/command-line/publish-sphinx.rst

 * ``-?|-h|--help``

-    Displays all command arguments and flags are for the publish-sphinx command.
+    Displays all possible command arguments and flags for the publish-sphinx command.

 * ``-o|--overwrite``